anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_lecture_06/UI+Module+lecture+06.md

 ## Now FeedRefershViewController does not holds any state it just binds the view with viewModel.
 All the state management now leaves in viewModel the platform agnostic the reusable component.

+Now we have stateFull ViewMOdel ready with us.

+But it does not need to have states instead of holding state we could only have transient state.
+Instead of holding state we could have a specifc closure observer for each state change.

+So insetad of isLoading we could have onLoadingStateChange closure.